rubygems/rfcs/text/0011-gem-checksum-verification.md

 ### Excessive failures

 If checksum verification failures happen more often than expected, it could cause the feature to be ignored or derided as poorly designed and implemented.
 Bundler should progressively update the Gemfile.lock transparently without too much interaction or excessive warnings and failures.
-Since checksums verification is just a more strict approach to version verification, this feature fits with the existing expectations of Bundler’s features.
-This means that checksum verification should be unobtrusive.
-The feature is not a big deal that needs lots of messaging, and should not fail unless bundler is configured to be strict (in the case of missing checksums) or there is an actual verification failure (in the case of corrupt or malicious gems)
+Checksums verification is just a more strict approach to version verification, so this feature fits with the existing expectations of Bundler’s features and should be unobtrusive.
+The feature is not a "big deal" that needs lots of warnings or errors to encourage usage.
+It should not fail unless bundler is configured to be strict (a frozen bundle) or there is an actual verification failure (a corrupt or malicious gem).

 ### Increased installation time

-Gems will be SHA256 digested during install, adding to the install time.
-This could be a significant burden for some bundles.
-Future proposals such as content addressable storage for gem data could address this slowdown, but this is not immediately realistic.
+Gems will be SHA256 digested during install, slightly adding to the install time.
+This could be a larger burden for some bundles on slower machines.

+Future proposals could attempt to address this slowdown, if necessary.

 ### Unverifiable gems

 When gems come from private gem servers that do not implement the compact index, checksums will not be available.
-Bundler must provide configuration that can automatically store digests for gems from sources that don’t supply checksums so that the feature is not a burden to users relying on these sources.
-An option could be created to configure a specified source to always compute checksums for updated versions.
-This would mean any change in version from the source would be trusted at the time, but any locked version that is installed later would be verified to match the first install.
+Bundler will calculate digests from .gem files from sources that don’t supply checksums.

+An additional flag for `bundle lock` could be provided that allows reinstalling, and thus calculating the checksum for, gems that don't have a checksum.

+Gems from a git source are verified by nature of matching a specific git SHA and should be excluded from checksum verification.

+Path source gems cannot be verified because the checksum of the entire path would be complicated to calculate and unreliable.

-### GitHub Dependabot version upgrades are at risk of failing.
+### GitHub Dependabot and other automations are at risk of failing.

+If a user configures CI to install with frozen bundle, then all dependabot pull requests will fail.
+This will make dependabot update branches much less useful, since a failing update is almost guaranteed.
-If a user configures CI to use locked gem versions, it would be necessary for Dependabot to write the corresponding checksum line to the Gemfile to prevent every CI build from failing.
-This could cause many users to disable the feature because it interferes with an existing workflow or causes excessive CI failure notices.
-This can be addressed by making clear messaging about how to fix this problem.
+In order to remain functional, Dependabot would need to write the corresponding checksum lines to the Gemfile to prevent every CI build from failing.
+This would make dependabot the defacto source of the checksums in the Gemfile instead of rubygems.org or .gem files.
+This might lead users to disable frozen bundles, disable dependabot, or disable the checksums feature, any of which could be considered major drawbacks.

+This can be addressed by making clear messaging about how to fix this problem (checkout the branch and run bundle install) Additionally, we should work with the dependabot team to provide the information necessary to add checksums to the lockfile.

 ### Older versions of Bundler

 Old versions of Bundler should ignore the CHECKSUMS section.
-We will need to check older versions to be sure.

 # Rationale and Alternatives

-- Rubygems.org already stores SHA256 checksums for gems and returns them in the compact index response.
+Rubygems.org already stores SHA256 checksums for gems and returns them in the compact index response.
 All the information is already present for checksum verification on the client side.

-- Verifying .gem files at install time offers nearly complete protection against hacked, altered and corrupted gems.
+Verifying .gem files at install time offers nearly complete protection against hacked, altered and corrupted gems.
 Bundler already ensures that only the bundled gems are available to the app.
 This feature adds the assurance that only verified gems were installed with the bundle.

-- One alternative to this solution is including (vendoring) the bundled gems in the repository.
+One alternative to this solution is including (vendoring) the bundled gems in the repository.
 This effectively has the same result, since the gems that will be installed during the production deploy will be verifiably the same gems that were used during CI and development.
 The downside of this vendored approach is the increase in the repository size.
+The upside is installation that doesn't depend on a remote source.
-Checksums allow for a similar level of confidence without the downsides of vendoring gems and can be enabled by default so that more users will benefit.
+Checksums allow for a similar level of confidence without the larger repository size of vendoring gems.
+It can be enabled by default so that more users will benefit.

 # Unresolved questions

-- What are the exact commands, options, warning and error messages that are used to interact with the feature?
-- What are the unexpected errors that may happen the first time people verify the gems they are downloading?
-Are there any errors or problems in the existing rubygems.org repository?
+### What are the unexpected errors that may happen the first time developers interact with this feature?

+In particular, the first deploy for users with a frozen bundle in CI and/or production may produce errors that might not have obvious solutions to someone unfamiliar with the feature.

 ### How do we handle confusion about the authority of checksums written to the Gemfile.lock

 The source of checksums in the Gemfile.lock becomes a matter of trust once it's written.
 Did the checksum come from the API or was it calculated from a .gem file on a developers computer.
 If a checksum error is resolved by one developer in a way that saves an incorrect checksum, how should people know when to approve these changes or not.
-It may not even be common practice for most teams to look at the Gemfile.lock, and changes can often be hidden in pull request reviews.
+It may not be common practice for most teams to look at the Gemfile.lock when reviewing code.
+Gemfile.lock changes can be hidden in pull request reviews.
 Without a process for checking that the checksums are trustworthy, it's left to every development team to decide on a process.

 One solution would be a bundle command that could be run in CI every time the gems are installed that verifies the authenticity of checksums in the Gemfile.lock.